Meadow Brook - Master PlanPlanning for the Future - The Meadowbrook Park and Activity Building

 Crediting an efficient process and effective decision making by all officials, the overall project took just over 5 months to complete.

-The new building has been sited at the location of the existing clubhouse that is scheduled to be demolished in late 2016.
+The new building has been sited at the location of the existing clubhouse that was demolished in late 2016.
 Existing retaining walls are intended to be carried forward as a relic of the existing structure and providing inspiration for the architectural concept of the new building to serve as a “Threshold” to the Park.

 An axial approach to the building is proposed from the main parking lot, circulating patrons adjacent to the building entrance, crossing the threshold to the grand stair and into the entrance to the park.
 This axis focuses views from the perching point of the Grand Stair, over the Great Lawn and to the Park beyond.